davidwych/davidwych.github.io/blog/_posts/2022-07-03-intro-cryst-3.md

 # "The Ewald Sphere"

-*If you need enticement to stick with this -- this is probably the most beautiful piece of theory I've ever come atimes ✨it's really something special.*
+*If you need enticement to stick with this -- this is probably the most beautiful piece of theory I've ever come across ✨it's really something special.*

 Last time, we found that when an X-ray beam scatters through a volume of electron density, the intensity we measure in the far field is proportional to the squared magnitude of the form factor: